zsnt/component-library/README.md

 `npm run build-storybook`
 this will create the static files inside .out folder. **Commit and push** your changes to your branch.
 Otherwise git will respond with 'No new revisions were found'.

 For the deployment to heroku it needs to be merged into the deploy branch.
 This branch is a subtree of the master branch.
-Therefore you have to subtree split the .out folder into a new branch with the upda Otherwise git will respond with No new revisions were foundted version name.
+Therefore you have to subtree split the .out folder into a new branch with the updated version name.
 `git subtree split --prefix=.out -b version-123`

 You now should have a new branch which contains the contents of .out inside its main folder.